ghostsecurity/reaper/docs/contributing/index.md

 ### Code Contributions

 Reaper is made up of two main components: the Go backend (`/backend`), and the Vue frontend (`/frontend`).
-The two are plumbed together using https://wails.io.
 Most features require backend and frontend changes, so please be prepared to make both.
 If you don't know both, don't worry, we can help you get started.
 Feel free to raise a PR with changes to a single component - we can try to help support the remaining development.

 #### Hacking Locally